A Simple and Efficient Algorithm for Finding Minimum Spanning Tree Replacement Edges: Most Vital Edge

 The most vital edge of a connected, weighted graph $G$ is the edge whose removal causes the largest increase in the weight of the minimum spanning tree \cite{HJL91}.
 When the graph contains bridges (which can be found in linear time \cite{Tar74}), the most vital edge is undefined.
+The input for methods to find the most vital edge include both the graph and the edges sorted by weight.
 Hsu et al.~\cite{HJL91} designed algorithms to find the most vital edge in \bigO{m \log m} and \bigO{n^2} time.
 Iwano and Katoh \cite{IK93} improve this with \bigO{m+n \log n} and \bigO{m \alpha(m,n)} time algorithms.
 Suraweera et al.~\cite{SMB95} prove that the most vital edge is in the minimum spanning tree.
 Hence, once Algorithm~\ref{alg} finds all replacement edges of the minimum spanning tree, the most vital edge takes \bigO{n} time by simply finding the tree edge with maximum difference in weight from its replacement edge.
 Thus, our approach will also find the most vital edge in \bigO{m+n} time, and is the first linear algorithm for finding the most vital edge of the minimum spanning tree given the non-tree edges sorted by weight.